jsh/learn-generating-functions/.github/steps/4-create-a-blog-post.md

 ### :keyboard: Activity: Create a blog post

-1. Browse to the `my-pages` branch.
+1. Browse to the `new-content` branch.
 1. Click the `Add file` dropdown menu and then on `Create new file`.
 1. Name the file `_posts/YYYY-MM-DD-title.md`.
 1. Replace the `YYYY-MM-DD` with today's date, and change the `title` of your first blog post if you'd like.